artsus4/hakchi2-wiki/FAQ.md

 **A:** My PayPal: clusterrr@clusterrr.com

 And thank you!
+This really helps me a lot.
+I have many ideas in my head but I have not so much time because I'm busy with commercial projects.
+Remember that it's just hobby for me, I'm doing it for fun :)

 Also try to send some donation to madmonkey.
 He declines to receive any money, but he made great work and really deserves this.